-► ID Logistics Selective (France)
+ID Logistics Selective (France)

 ID Logistics Selective is a company incorporated under French law and created in 2012.
-It operates one ecommerce site and had 233 direct employees as of December 31, 2023.
+It operates one ecommerce site and had 258 direct employees as of December 31, 2024.

-► ID Logistics Selective 3 (France)
+ID Logistics Selective 3 (France)

-ID Logistics Selective 3 is a French company specializing in last-mile delivery services, particularly for e-commerce customers.
-The company had 458 employees as of December 31, 2023.
+ID Logistics Selective 3 is a company incorporated under French law specializing in last-mile delivery services, primarily for e-commerce customers.
+The company had 538 employees as of December 31, 2024.

-► ID Logistics Tilburg (Netherlands)
+ID Logistics Taiwan (Taiwan)